FOXBORO, Mass. — As soon as the ball was snapped, Phillip Dorsett knew Desmond King was toast.

 “I saw it at the snap, and that’s why I just shot,” Dorsett said.
 “I just went.”

 As had been the case in previous games against Gus Bradley-coached or -inspired defenses, the Patriots spent the first half making a mockery of LA’s Cover 3 scheme.
-Edelman and running back James White combined for 24 catches on 30 targets in the win, accounting for 248 of Brady’s 343 passing yards in the win.
+Edelman and running back James White combined for 24 catches on 30 targets in the win, accounting for 248 of Brady’s 343 passing yards.

 Dorsett, who caught four passes on five targets for 41 yards, said the Patriots knew exactly what to expect from the Chargers’ defense.